dbq0pdb/loyalty_card_app/README.md

 # loyalty_card_app

-A Python application for accessing UK supermarket loyalty card registration links.
+A simple application that will open all UK supermarkets loyalty card programs for students to apply for, Working on functionality to auto fill these applications based on a form the user will fill out.
+Eventually i want to inlcude convience / fastfood stores.

 ## Features
 - Displays a table with information about different supermarket loyalty card programs.